kretoffer/ObscuraProto/docs/api_reference.md

 #### `void send(WsConnectionHdl hdl, const Payload& payload)`
 Encrypts and sends a `Payload` to a specific client identified by their connection handle `hdl`.

+#### `void send_response(WsConnectionHdl hdl, uint32_t request_id, const Payload& payload)`
+Sends a response to a client for a previously received request.
+The `payload` provided here is the application-level response.
+The library handles wrapping it with the internal `RESPONSE_OP_CODE` (`0xFFFF`) and the `request_id`.
+- `hdl`: The connection handle of the client to send the response to.
+- `request_id`: The unique ID of the request this response is for, extracted from the incoming request payload.
+- `payload`: The application-level `Payload` containing the actual response data.

+#### `std::future<Payload> async_request(WsConnectionHdl hdl, const Payload& payload)`
+Sends a `Payload` as a request to a specific client and returns a `std::future` that will be fulfilled with the client's response.
+- `hdl`: The connection handle of the client to send the request to.
+- `payload`: The application-level `Payload` to send as a request.
+- **Returns:** A `std::future<Payload>` that will eventually hold the client's application-level response.
+- **Throws:** `LogicError` if the session is not ready.

 #### `void set_on_payload_callback(OnPayloadCallback callback)`
 Sets a callback function to be invoked when a valid, decrypted `Payload` is received from any client.
+This callback handles both push messages and requests that require a response.
 - **Callback signature:** `std::function<void(WsConnectionHdl, Payload)>`

 ---